corda/corda-docs-portal/content/en/platform/corda/5.0-beta/corda-cli-reference/rbac-permission-templates.md

 date: '2023-01-10'
 menu:
   corda-5-beta:
-    identifier: corda-5-beta-rest-permissions-templates
+    identifier: corda-5-beta-RBAC-permissions-templates
     weight: 6000
     parent: corda-5-cli-reference
 section_menu: corda-5-beta
-title: "REST Permission Templates"
+title: "RBAC Permission Templates"
 ---

 By default, when a cluster starts there is a single "admin" account auto-created which can do everything.
 While this account can be used to perform any action, there is room for error if not used carefully.
-REST permission templates enable you to create fine-grained roles for specific actions such as:
+RBAC permission templates enable you to create fine-grained roles for specific actions such as:

 * A dedicated role which can create users, roles, and permissions and drive all the associations between them.
 * A dedicated role with a set of all the necessary permissions to create a virtual node (including CPI upload).